rahulchowdhury/Mystique/README.md

 adapter.setItems(newsList.toMystifiedList())
 ```

-Here, the extension function ( _since it’s Kotlin_ ) converts a regular `List<T>` to a `MutableList<MysticItemPresenter>` by attaching all the appropriate models to their presenters behind the scenes for you.
+Here, the extension function (_since it’s Kotlin_) converts a regular `List<T>` to a `MutableList<MystiqueItemPresenter>` by attaching all the appropriate models to their presenters behind the scenes for you.

 Voila!
 That’s all.
 Did you expect more?